sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 AFTERNOON TALK (1-2)
 Speaker: Fernando Rodriguez-Villegas
-Title: [something about identities between p-adic multipolylogs and p- adic zeta values]
+Title: Identities between p-adic multi-polylogs and p-adic zeta values

-After the afternoon talk today we will have an organisational meeting to discuss the plan for working groups for the remainder of the workshop.
+After the afternoon talk today we will have an organizational meeting to discuss the plan for working groups for the remainder of the workshop.